jjvanzon/Circular-Language-Spec-Plans/3. Done/2010-02 00    Interfaces Spec/2010-02 04 Interfaces Spec, Evaluation.md

 General Evaluation
 ------------------

-The create a topic list, start over and cross-out thing worked very, very well.
-It took less energy, not a lot of time time, less frustration and it created a fresh new story.
+To create a topic list, start over and cross-out worked quite well.
+It seemed to take  less energy, less time time, less frustration and it may have created a fresher new story.
-It just worked very well not to hold on too tight to an existing structure when the existing structure is crap.
+It just worked quite well not to hold on too tight to an existing structure when the existing structure seems questionable.

-The next project for New Computer Language Functional Design has to be Work Out Static, Redo Relations & Classes.
-This is because in a highly dynamic language like this, Static is essential for a class to make any definition something constant.
-I gained good insight into the concept now and am ready to work it out.
-As you do that, also change the Classes & Relations documentation.
-They need a redo anyway and the concept of classes is very much involved so… just do that.
+The next project for *Circle Language Spec* might be *Work Out Static, Redo Relations & Classes*.
+This because *Circle* seems quite dynamic, and *Static* might be the thing for a class to make any definition something constant.
+I think I gained some insight into the concept now and I feel I might be ready to work it out.
+As I do that, I might also change the *Classes & Relations* documentation.
+They need a redo in my view and the concept of classes seems very much involved so perhaps just do that.

-Starting with easy stuff and saving the hard stuff for last or when the solution comes to you also works like a charm.
+Starting with easier stuff and saving the harder stuff for last or when the solution comes to you also seems an energy saver and feels more relaxed.

 Eventual Time Cost
 ------------------

-About 35 hours.
+About __35__ hours.

 A little in February 2010, most of it end April 2010, beginning of May 2010.

 Reflection On Approach
 ----------------------

-I was very practical and strategic.
+I feel I was quite practical and strategic perhaps.

 Reflection On Functionality
 ---------------------------

-It is a really nice chapter.
-It is nice to read.
+I quite like the chapter.
+I feel it might be nice to read.